Inside The 2022 Comeback Of Y2K’s Favorite It-Bag

 Advertisement

-First launched in 1997, the Fendi Baguette bag was conceptualized by Silvia Venturini Fendi, who was inspired by French women and wanted to create a purse that could be held like a loaf of bread under the arms.
-But it is the bag’s versatile rectangular shape, recognizable double F-logo clasp, and a wide variety of colors, textures, and materials that cemented its popularity as one of Y2K’s most iconic handbags.
+First launched in 1997, the Fendi Baguette bag was conceptualised by Silvia Venturini Fendi, who was inspired by French women and wanted to create a purse that could be held like a loaf of bread under the arms.
+But it is the bag’s versatile rectangular shape, recognisable double F-logo clasp, and a wide variety of colours, textures, and materials that cemented its popularity as one of Y2K’s most iconic handbags.

 Advertisement